metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 ***

 **Miami covers if**
-the inside corners and the safeties of the Dolphins hold up serviceable against Justin Herbert and the team can channel that winning spirit to close out this game should Herbert try to make a last-minute comeback.
+the inside corners and the safeties of the Dolphins perform serviceably against Justin Herbert and the team can channel that winning spirit to close out this game should Herbert try to stage a last-minute comeback.

 **Los Angeles covers if**
-the team can finally shirk the losing mentality that's been plaguing them the past several weeks.
+the team can finally shirk that losing mentality that's been plaguing them the past several weeks.

 ***